 But why do women live longer than men?

-This shows why it is best to rely on the experts of a particular field rather than someone from a different field.
+This shows why it is best to rely on the experts in a particular field rather than someone from a different field.
 Most gender justice warriors try to explain biological phenomena with sociological studies and that may not be correct.